gabrielchua/RAGxplorer/README.md

    ⚠️ This repo is currently linked to the streamlit demo, and these lines were added due to the runtime in the free streamlit deployment env.
 See [here](https://discuss.streamlit.io/t/issues-with-chroma-and-sqlite/47950).

-## Contributing
+## Contributing 👋

 Contributions to RAGxplorer are welcome.
 Please read our [contributing guidelines (WIP)](.github/CONTRIBUTING.md) for details.

-## License
+## License 👀

 This project is licensed under the MIT license - see the LICENSE file for details.

-## Acknowledgments
+## Acknowledgments 💙
-- DeepLearning.AI and Chroma for the inspiration and foundational code.
+- DeepLearning.AI and Chroma for the inspiration and code labs in their [Advanced Retrival](https://www.deeplearning.ai/short-courses/advanced-retrieval-for-ai/) course.
 - The Streamlit community for the support and resources.